movementlabsxyz/MIP/MIP/mip-58/README.md

 ### Key Features

 1. **Two-Transaction Model**:
-   - **Initiation**: User sends a transaction to initiate the bridge.
+   - **Initiation**: User sends a transaction to initiate the bridge containing recipient and amount.
-   - **Completion**: A relayer or multi-signature group completes the transfer on the counterparty contract.
+   - **Completion**: A relayer or multi-signature group completes the transfer on the counterparty contract with the originator, recipient, amount and noce for hash verification.

 2. **Consolidation of Logic**:
    - Merge lock and completion functionality on the counterparty contract.
 Once lock is called, funds are already in the control of the user.
 Once the timelock is over and complete on initiator has not been callde, both the initiator and counterparty funds are available to the user.